Ecogenomics/GTDBTk/README.md

 ## Validating species assignments with average nucleotide identity

 The GTDB-Tk uses [FastANI](https://github.com/ParBLiSS/FastANI) to estimate the ANI between genomes.
+We  recommend you have FastANI >= 1.2 as this version introduces a fix that makes the results deterministic.
 A query genome is only classified as belonging to the same species as a reference genome if the ANI between the genomes is within the species ANI circumscription radius (typically, 95%) and the alignment fraction (AF) is >=0.65.
 In some circumstances, the phylogenetic placement of a query genome may not support the species assignment.
 GTDB r89 strictly uses ANI to circumscribe species and GTDB-Tk follows this methodology.
 The species-specific ANI circumscription radii are avaliable from the [GTDB](https://gtdb.ecogenomic.org/) website.

 ## Classification summary file